JashwanthK7/RotatE/README.md

 **Code Structure:**
 1. Model Definition

    The RotatE class defines the model, including entity and relation embeddings.

 2. Training the Model

    The train_rotate function trains the RotatE model using a given learning rate and number of epochs.

 3. Evaluation

-   The model is evaluated based on:
+   The model is evaluated based on Accuracy vs Threshold:

-Accuracy vs Threshold: The accuracy is calculated for multiple thresholds to find the best distance metric cutoff.
+   The accuracy is calculated for multiple thresholds to find the best distance metric cutoff.

 4. Visualization

    The results are plotted using Matplotlib: Accuracy vs Threshold